JuliaAI/DataScienceTutorials.jl/assets/literate/EX-AMES.md

 Observe that the output is probabilistic, each element is a univariate normal distribution (with the same mean and variance as it's a constant model).

-You can recover deterministic output by either computing the mean of predictions or using `predict_mean` directly:
+You can recover deterministic output by either computing the mean of predictions or using `predict_mean` directly (the `mean` function can  bve applied to any distribution from [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl)):

 ```julia:ex6
 ŷ = predict_mean(cmach, rows=test)